The Current Reality

 Government funds for mental health care go primarily to severe cases, so resources for mild-moderate mental health issues are limited.
 Because of this, it takes numerous phone calls, several meetings to determine eligibility, and up to three months to make an initial appointment to access counseling in Alameda County.
 Depressed women don’t have the emotional resolve to stick with that process.

-Compounding those obstacles is the fact that even though private practice psychotherapists can be approved to treat women on Medi-Cal or Medicare, and many of them would like to provide great care for this population, Bay Area overhead costs make it virtually cost prohibitive because government reimbursements are half of what a private client would pay.
+Compounding those obstacles is the fact that even though private practice psychotherapists can be approved to treat women on Medi-Cal, Medicare or HealthPAC, and many of them would like to provide great care for this population, Bay Area overhead costs make it virtually cost prohibitive because government reimbursements are half of what a private client would pay.

 The select few who do manage to find care often face insurmountable barriers to remain in it.
 There is a strong stigma attached to mental health care in the African American community.
 Women fear their children will be taken from them if they seek the help they need.